NuvoAir raises $3M to help patients monitor respiratory diseases with AI

-With air quality not improving any time soon (hello pollution!) respiratory conditions are on the rise.
+With air quality not improving any time soon (hello pollution!), respiratory conditions are on the rise.
 This has created an opportunity for startups to employ smartphones to monitor respiratory diseases with apps and smart devices.

 ResApp’s smartphone app, called ResAppDx, diagnoses a wide range of respiratory illnesses accurately by using cough sounds.
 Healthymize listens for signals of COPD (chronic obstructive pulmonary disease) when you make calls.